Runbook/runbook/docs/reactions/heroku.md

 ## Create One-Off Dyno

-One-off dynos in Heroku are generally used to kick off maitenance scripts or other backend jobs.
+One-off dynos in Heroku are generally used to kick off maintenance scripts or other back-end jobs.
 These dynos typically run a process until it stops and then they are complete.
 The Create One-Off Dyno allows users to spawn a one off dyno and specify any command they want to run.

 A real world example of this reaction would be detecting a database error using the HTTP Keyword monitor and launching a One-off dyno to run a clean up script.